 The internet is brimming with freebies—you just need to know where to look for them.
 There are a lot of sites that offer free items—but there are also a lot of scams.
 We’ve handpicked the most trustworthy sites and apps for you to turn to, whether you’re hunting for a sofa or a smartphone app.

 In exchange, you won’t have to part with a penny (though you may have to register an email address).
 Or if you’re willing to pay a little, some of these services also provide cheap-but-not-free deals and offers.

-Hey, It's Free! has been hawking free goods—movie tickets, beauty products, magazine subscriptions, groceries, gift cards, and more—since 2006.
-It stands out from other freebie sites because of its human curation: The Hey, It's Free! community submits a lot of the deals, ensuring that the offers are vetted and good-quality.
+Hey, It’s Free! has been hawking free goods—movie tickets, beauty products, magazine subscriptions, groceries, gift cards, and more—since 2006.
+It stands out from other freebie sites because of its human curation: The Hey, It’s Free! community submits a lot of the deals, ensuring the offers are vetted and of good quality.
 The site also clearly states any hoops you have to jump through to obtain your free prize.

-When you head to Hey, It's Free!, make sure to check the user comments under each post.
-These notes can warn you of potential caveats, like deals that expire quickly or require extra steps.
-You should also try to re-check the site fairly regularly, because it posts new goodies every week.
+When you head to Hey, It’s Free!, make sure to check the user comments under each post.
+These notes can warn you about potential caveats, like deals that expire quickly or require extra steps.
+You should also try to re-check the site fairly regularly because it posts new goodies every week.

 The only negative is that this site is less comprehensive than some of the other resources on this list.
 Still, you can be confident that the items you do see are trustworthy.

 Companies want to distribute samples of their goods to potential customers.
 That’s the basis for FreeSamples.org, which lets you choose free food, beauty products, restaurant vouchers, video games, and more.
 We like the site because the interface organizes all the offers in a plain, unfussy format, with quick links that lead straight to deals.
 It’s also honest—if an offer requires that you first register your personal details, the site makes this caveat clear right away.